Establishing Stochastic Object Models from Noisy Data via Ambient Measurement-Integrated Diffusion: CONCLUSIONS

 \section{CONCLUSIONS}

 In this study, we propose a novel \textbf{A}mbient \textbf{M}easurement-\textbf{I}ntegrated \textbf{D}iffusion (AMID) for learning high-quality stochastic object models (SOMs) directly from noisy measurements.
-By integrating measurements into the diffusion process and introducing the ambient loss, AMID generates realistic images without relying on clean training data or clean pre-trained models.
-Experiments demonstrate that the proposed approach effectively establishes SOMs with statistical properties that closely match real tissues, offering a powerful tool for the evaluation of medical image quality.
+By integrating measurements into the diffusion process and introducing the ambient-consistency loss, AMID generates realistic images without relying on clean training data or clean pre-trained models.
+Experiments demonstrate that AMID effectively establishes SOMs with statistical properties that closely match real tissues, offers a powerful tool for the evaluation of medical image quality.